 Background: Beyond IES and the Department of Education, other federal agencies are involved with funding, supporting, or using education R&D. For example, the National Science Foundation spends nearly $2 billion on twodirectorates that are involved in education research or related work.
 The Department of Defense also manages a large school system and is in a position to both fund and leverage education R&D to actually improve student learning.
 Given his leadership of IES, the director is well positioned to advise the White House and encourage broad interagency collaboration and cooperation on education R&D to avoid duplicative efforts, identity and apply best practices, and ensure that federal agencies are working together on national challenges, such as improving the pipeline of students and workers prepared for STEM careers.

-10. What will the next director plan to accomplish in five years?
+10. What will the next director plan to accomplish in six years?

 More than any other institution, education is central both to our social cohesion and our economic productivity.
 The federal government is wise to invest not only in the education system itself, but also in research that can point the way toward addressing the serious challenges at hand.
 The Institute of Education Sciences must carry the torch that illuminates the way forward.